Particular/Workshop/README.md

 Before opening any exercise solutions, set the startup projects by navigating to your copy of this repo and running `set-startup-projects.cmd`.
 Note that if you `git clean` your clone, you will have to run this command again.

+NOTE: do not run `set-startup-projects.cmd` while an exercise or demo solution is open.
+The script deletes and regenerates user settings for every solution.
+If it is run while a solution is open, the settings may be corrupted.

 The startup projects are also listed in the instructions for each exercise.
 If you need to, you can configure them manually:

   - In Visual Studio, right click the solution in the Solution Explorer